Lesbian pulp fiction: Cover art

 Lesbian pulp novels typically had lurid, titillating cover art.
+Because lesbian pulps were not typically bought by libraries, cover art played a big factor in their selling.
 Although many women (lesbian and otherwise) bought and read these novels, book publishers marketed them to men as erotic fantasy.
 Covers might have a few provocative lines of text meant to draw attention to the sexy and scandalous nature of what was between the covers.
 Publishers inserted words such as "twilight", "odd", "strange", "shadows", and "queer" in the titles of these books.
 Author Ann Bannon has stated that men would read the covers literally, attracted to the art of half-dressed women in a bedroom scene, and women would read the covers iconically: two women looking at each other, or one woman standing, another on a bed, with the trigger words of "strange" or "twilight" meaning that the book had lesbian content in it.

 Bannon was appalled by the covers that Fawcett provided for her Beebo Brinker Chronicles.
 Melissa Sky argues that there was a definitive type for these covers that often displayed illustrations that did not correspond to the material inside.
 Additionally, the covers of lesbian pulp novels often presented lesbian relationships as dangerous and questioned whether lesbians could really be seen as women, exposing deeper anxieties about the stability of the gender and sexual norms of the 1950s.

 Furthermore, the covers often included blurbs on both the front and the back that emphasized the message of the illustration.
 These blurbs would praise the authors for their bravery in addressing their subject with honesty.
 They also portrayed the content of the novels as scandalous and sensational, and made it clear that the reader would find sex scenes inside.
 Additionally, some blurbs were written by doctors, who would recommend the books on the basis of their value as case studies, suggesting that people would read the novels for their educational value and demonstrating the way in which lesbianism was pathologized at the time.